-In addition to the Policy Analysis, Economics and Quantitative Methods courses, UCPPIA Law Fellows will take seminars on law topics such as International Human Rights Law, Voting Rights Law, and Criminal Justice Law.
+In addition to the Policy Analysis, Economics, Academic and Career Pathways, and Quantitative Methods courses, UCPPIA Law Fellows will take seminars on law topics such as International Human Rights Law, Voting Rights Law, and Criminal Justice Law.
 Fellows will be able to attend a law school admissions and personal statement workshop and a site visit to Berkeley Law School.
-Students do not receive any course grades or an evaluation for the law component of the program.

 To enhance the skill-based learning experience, participants will:

-- All Fellows receive GRE preparation materials; only UCPPIA Law Fellows will also receive LSAT preparation materials;
+- All Fellows receive GRE preparation materials; only UCPPIA Law Fellows will receive LSAT preparation materials;

 - Attend career and professional development workshops, including a resume workshop, fellowship opportunities and a policy graduate school fair;